top of page

 The Fountain Fund is expanding the reach of its low-interest lending into new geographic regions in partnership with regional and national organizations providing complementary reentry services.
 We leverage existing resources and expertise in serving formerly incarcerated people with a financial need and eagerness to create new opportunities for themselves and their families.

 In 2022, the Fountain Fund launched a pilot expansion of our partnership model with the First 72+ in New Orleans and extended our lending into Richmond, Virginia.
 In 2023, with the generous support of the GreenLight Fund, we established a new site in Philadelphia.
-And in 2024, our fifth location in Boston opened its doors!
+And in 2024, our fifth location in Boston opened its doors.

 We believe that scaling and operating in partnership is the most sustainable way to lend hope and opportunity to formerly incarcerated people and their families across the United States.
+In 2026, we will launch pilot projects with two reentry workforce agencies in Los Angeles, CA and New Haven, CT, to bring consumer loan opportunities to individuals served by their agencies.